App Maker Spotlight: Cristiano Souza

 The biggest challenge about managing a team at ArcTouch in general is to keep the startup feel even as it grows.
 This startup mentality is a top priority for us and one ingredient in our “secret sauce.”

-I want ArcTouch Brazil to have the best people and I want it to continue to be a beacon for talent.
+I want ArcTouch Brazil to continue to be a Great Place to Work.
 My dream is for ArcTouch Brazil to be the first company that comes to top developers’ minds when asked the question, “Where do I want to work for the next five years?”
 And I want to work with not tens, but hundreds of the best developers in the world – with one catch: We will retain our identity and culture, and continue to be a fun and exciting company to work for.
 Much like a startup in the garage with you and your best friends.